 It is important to be open and honest about your pain.
-You do not have to pretend you are strong or able to handle pain.
+You don't have to pretend that you are strong or able to handle pain.
 Telling your doctor exactly how you feel is one of the most important parts of controlling pain.
 Your doctor may ask you:

 - Where do you feel pain?